Rocketwf/Schala/README.md

 * Split larger changes into smaller commits
 * Commit message should be written with care, and with proper punctuation.
 * Commit message shouldn't exceed 80 characters
-* First line of the commit should include the todo ID e.g., S21, which is a reference to the TODO with a title that begins with (S21)
 * Following lines can provide more details about the commit
 * Write the commits in the imperative mood
 ## Workflow
 * To work on a feature:
-1. pull from origin/main (git pull origin main)
+1. pull from origin/develop (git pull origin develop)
 2. create/switch to the feature branch (git checkout -b [feature_name])
 3. commit/push into the feature branch (git add [files] ; git commit ; git push -u origin [feature_name])
 4. repeat step.3 until you are done working on the feature